RedWirePlatinumTwo/RedWiresMinecraftMod/README.md

 -gamerule doKillCreepers (I hate creepers, so I made this so a creeper instantly dies once they target you.
 If you find this OP, simply don't enable it lol)

 # Items + Blocks
--Wither Spawn Egg
+1. Wither Spawn Egg
--Iron Golem Spawn Egg
+2. Iron Golem Spawn Egg
--Ender Dragon Spawn Egg
+3. Ender Dragon Spawn Egg
--Raw Iron and Raw Iron Block
+4. Raw Iron and Raw Iron Block
--Raw Gold and Raw Gold Block (These were added purely because you can get more gold and iron with a Fortune Pickaxe)
+5. Raw Gold and Raw Gold Block (These were added purely because you can get more gold and iron with a Fortune Pickaxe)

 # Potions (and effects)
--Flying (brewable with a shulker shell)
+1. Flying (brewable with a shulker shell)
--Levitation (Use a Fermented Spider Eye and a potion of flying to get this) -Withering (Uses the wither rose to brew) -Invincibility (unbrewable in survival for blatantly obvious reasons)
+2. Levitation (Use a Fermented Spider Eye and a potion of flying to get this)
+3. Withering (Uses the wither rose to brew)
+4. Invincibility (unbrewable in survival for blatantly obvious reasons)